 Canon EOS 5DsR with an EF 70-200mm f/2.8L IS III USM lens attached, supported on a Platypod Max with a RRS BH-40 ball head.

 When not on a tripod I use Art Morris’ BLUBb® bean bag which is outstanding.
 In fact on photo safari I use the bean bag exclusively – it works well and is manouverable around the roof opening of our safari vehicles.

-Extension tubes, a 12mm and 25mm or both together, are handy for those close up bird shots.
+Extension tubes, a 12mm and 25mm or both together, are handy for those close up bird shots or Macro work.
 Circular- polarising filters and some ND filters complete the equpment list.
 The drop-in type are used for the super-telephoto lenses.

 Check out the “Equipment” blog for the latest.